 Mr. Smyth is a geologist and software developer with 40 years of experience in minerals exploration, resource evaluation and mining, 25 of those with one of the largest mining companies in the world.
 He began his career as a De Beers Consolidated Mines student at the University of Cape Town in 1974, moving to the Anglo American Corporation of South Africa with a BSc (Hons) in geochemistry in 1978.
 He served Anglo American in diverse roles throughout Africa and Australasia.
 In 1985 he was sent by Anglo American to Imperial College, London, to study artificial intelligence applications in geology, and in 1996 he moved to Singapore to establish Anglo American's exploration presence in that region.
 During his career with Anglo, he held various responsibilities in exploration geochemistry, resource evaluation, software development and corporate management.
 Mr. Smyth and his team discovered the Buzwagi deposit in Tanzania in 1996; the Boyongan Cu-Au porphyry deposit in the Philippines in 1999; and GT Gold Corp’s Saddle Gold Project in British Columbia’s Golden Triangle in 2014.

 In 2000, as Vice President (Exploration) in Johannesburg, he resigned from Anglo American and co-founded Georeference Online Ltd (GOL) in Canada.
 GOL provides consulting services to the minerals exploration and mining industry and develops software applications for mineral exploration and the earth sciences in general.
 In 2017 Minerva purchased GOL’s artificial intelligence software and intellectual property, and appointed Mr. Smyth as its CEO.
+In October, 2019, Mr. Smyth moved to the position of CTO.

 Professor Poole has been a professor in the department of Computer Science at the University of British Columbia for 29 years and is also the director of UBC’s Laboratory for Computational Intelligence.
 He was the winner of the Canadian AI Association (CAIAC) Lifetime Achievement Award in 2013.
 Professor Poole is a Fellow of the Association for the Advancement of Artificial Intelligence and a Fellow of CAIAC.
 In addition, he is an associate editor of the Journal of Artificial Intelligence Research.
 He was the former chair of the Association for Uncertainty in Artificial Intelligence and a former associate editor of the Artificial Intelligence Journal.
 During the 2014-2015 academic year, Professor Poole was a Leverhulme Trust visiting professor at the University of Oxford.
 In 2000, he co-founded Georeference Online Ltd (GOL) to develop artificial intelligence applications in geology.
 In 2017 Minerva purchased GOL’s artificial intelligence software and intellectual property, and appointed Professor Poole as its Chief Software Architect.
 Professor Poole has published extensively in the fields of artificial intelligence, logic programming and reasoning with uncertainty.
 He is a co-author of two artificial intelligence textbooks, the second edition of the second book was recently published by Cambridge University Press, and the full text is available online.